1 888 370 6765

 Germany

 In Germany, the symbol for luck (as well as lust) is an odd one: the pig!
-Lovers exchange flowers, chocolates, and all manner of pig-shaped gifts, including statues and stuffed toys.
+Lovers in Germany exchange flowers, chocolates, and all manner of pig-shaped gifts, including statues and stuffed toys.
 Heart-shaped ginger cookies with love messages written in icing are also popular.

 St. Valentine's relics